Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Start with the explosion of cloud services and third-party vendors contacting sensitive data.
 A Ponemon Institute study estimates the average company shares confidential information with 583 third parties.
 IT security teams have their hands full, managing complex infrastructures full of vendor risk.

-Meanwhile, organizations face a growing number of laws and regulations that govern how confidential data must be protected.
-Today’s enterprises are held accountable for third parties processing data on their behalf.
-As if handling your own risk wasn’t challenging enough, today’s organizations must also manage vendor risk.
+Meanwhile, lawmakers and regulators are imposing a growing number of rules that require organizations to protect confidential data.
+Regulators now hold today’s enterprises accountable for third parties that process data on their behalf.
+As if handling your own risk wasn’t challenging enough, organizations must also manage vendor risk.
+Enterprises face increased responsibility with limited resources, all under the pressure of mounting regulations that carry steep penalties for non-compliance.

 What is cybersecurity risk management?